 - Mary Taylor, Head of Programmes, Family Links: the Centre for Emotional Health

-This event takes part in a wider discussion across the UK about the importance of teaching children how to understand the connections between mental and physical health and cope with sensitive concepts such as sexual consent, coercion, FGM and pornography.
+This event takes part in a wider discussion across the UK about the importance of teaching children how to understand the connections between mental and physical health and cope with sensitive concepts such as sexual consent, coercion, harrassment and pornography.
 While parents will still have the right of withdrawal from RSE, both Primary and Secondary Schools are being encouraged to develop a ‘whole school’ approach to how the above topics can affect mental and physical wellbeing.

 Join us in May to hear from leading experts on the new compulsory curriculum for Relationships Education, RSE and Health Education for Primary and Secondary Schools.